caiks/TBOT03/README.md

 The fact that this advantage of interest mode over random is not very large partly explains why it has been so difficult to prove conclusively that the interest goal can increase the rate of *model* growth.

+it may be the case that we will not be able to demonstrate likelihood goal conclusively because of poor configuration mapping, low action success, medium decidability and propensity to become stuck on one side of the corridor.

+random isn't much slower than likely because the motor action volume is small, so it's probable that random will converge

+TBOT03 evidence - behaviour looks different from random, margins, nulls, hit length, decidability, parent? auto turning at walls is another reason why the margins are low

 -->